 Completed: The student completed the article questions.
 Article Comprehension Questions are designed as formative assessments for reading comprehension and give students unlimited chances to select the correct response.
 Reports reflect this and provide teachers with better feedback of student progress toward completion of the weekly activities.

-Allow Retake: Shown in the upper left corner if the teacher has allowed additional attempts of the item.
+Retake Allowed: Shown in the upper left corner if the teacher has allowed additional attempts of the item.
 Teachers may click this button to cancel a retake for the selected content.

 In the Gradebook, Activities, Assessments, Customized Content, Crosswords, and Misspilled will have the same options as above plus the following for each enrolled student: